 obstruct the view of motorists and remain in place no longer than seven days.

 J. Political signs.
-Political signs, during periods specified by the Board of Selectmen, do not require permits.
+Political signs are regulated by RSA 664:17 and do not require permits.
 Political signs should not be placed in areas where they will create a traffic safety hazard due to obstruction of the sightlines at intersections or driveways.
-Political signs are not regulated by this ordinance.
-Please refer to RSA 664:17.
+Political signs are not otherwise regulated by this ordinance.
+3/10/2015

 1) Governmental flags.
 National, state, and local flags do not require a permit.
 A flagpole may not exceed 30 feet above ground level for the purposes set forth in this ordinance.

 2) “Open” flags.
 Flags noting that a business is open to customers do not need a permit provided that they are put up and taken down consistently with the hours of operation of any business that displays them.
 Open flags shall be no large than nine square feet.

 A. Inflatable advertising devices.
 Inflatable devices, such as, but not limited to, inflatable animals, characters, or large balloons, shall not be allowed in the Industrial Business Residential zone due to their negative effect on the scenic and aesthetic qualities of the town and potential safety hazard.
 An individual balloon or group of balloons,

 which when inflated, no dimension of which is greater than two feet, placed at a height no greater than twelve feet above ground level, is permitted so long as the balloon(s) does not become a safety hazard by obstructing the view of motorists or remain in place longer than seven days.

 B. Billboards.
 No billboard not existing at the time of the adoption of this ordinance shall be permitted.
 A billboard is defined as that type of sign that advertises goods, products, merchandise, business, or any other sort of enterprise or adventure not actually available at the premises where the billboard is located.